Blog

 Aluminet shade nets are comprised of aluminum foil, HDPE film, and HDPE monofilament.
 These shade cloths offer various advantages, including shading and cooling, water conservation and insulation, ventilation and energy conservation, anti-condensation and no dripping, and minimal shadows when retracted.
 Some high-end aluminet nets even include a UV protection layer that resists pollution and effectively absorbs ultraviolet rays, enhancing wear resistance.

 Aluminet shade nets are primarily used for indoor shading and insulation in modern greenhouses, with shading rates typically ranging from 40% to 100%.
-Their shrinkage rate is no more than 1%, and under normal use, their quality assurance period is at least five years indoors and three years outdoors.
+Their shrinkage rate is no more than 1%, and under regular use, their quality assurance period is at least five years indoors and three years outdoors.
 They usually come in widths of 3.2m, 3.5m, 4.3m, 4.8m, and 5.3m, with custom lengths available upon request.

 3 Key Factors to Keep in Mind When Selecting the Ideal Shade Cloth for Greenhouses

-Understanding the main types of shade cloth materials used in greenhouses is important, but choosing the right one can be challenging.
+Understanding the main types of shade cloth materials used in greenhouses is essential, but choosing the right one can be challenging.
 To make an informed decision, focus on three critical factors: shading percentage, cooling efficiency, and durability.

 1. Shading Rate